jmsmdy/Analog-MIDI-Merge/README.md

 ## Hardware

-This software is designed to work with hardware according to the following schematic:
+This software is designed to work with custom hardware according to the following schematic:

 ![Schematic](SCHv1.0.png)